 Born in Iran, Reza is a writer, educator, human rights activist, and a Muslim scholar, who has lived in Maine since 1985.
 His essays, short stories, and commentaries have appeared in the local and international media.
 His children’s book, Moon Watchers, has received the Stepping Stone Multicultural Award.
 His five-act play, The Poets and the Assassin, which is about women in Iran and Islam, has been staged throughout Maine.
 In May of 2015, Reza was featured in the National Public Radio’s popular program, The Moth Radio.
-Reza is the Muslim Chaplain at Bowdoin College and is the Coordinator of Multicultural Student Affairs at the University of Southern Maine.
+Reza is the Muslim Chaplain at Bowdoin College and is a professor in the Honors Program at the University of Southern Maine.

 Area of expertise: Refugee and Immigration Experience and Process, African Cultures, Immigrant Integration Challenges